TOP TIP: SEND THANK YOU CARDS

 No Retained Work

-I spoke to a production company last week that had signed a contract for retained work.
+I spoke to a production company last week that had signed a contract for video content retained work.
 It’s only the second time I’ve come across this since I started making films in 2004.
 Until you start building up any kind of reserve you’ll have to kill to eat every single month.
 Surviving in this kind of marketplace takes time, patience and nerves of steel.

 Top tip: Communicate well with your suppliers; most will appreciate your honesty and most will tell you if they’re desperate for cash.